-Swelling and bruising will peak 2-3 days after surgery.
-The jaw and neck may become very swollen and this is normal and expected.
-The majority of the swelling will dissipate two weeks after surgery; however, some of the swelling may take several more weeks to disappear.
-It may take 4-6 weeks for the improved contour to become obvious, but the result is worth the wait!
+Swelling and bruising peak 2-3 days after surgery.
+The jaw and neck may become very swollen; this is normal and expected.
+The majority of the swelling will dissipate two weeks after surgery, however some swelling may take several more weeks to disappear.
+It may take 4-6 weeks for the new contoured shape to become obvious, but the result is worth the wait!

 Softer foods like soup, pudding and applesauce are the easiest and most comfortable options for the first few days after surgery.
 Patients can return to their usual daily activities after approximately one week; but exercise and strenuous (causing sweating or rise in blood pressure) activity should be avoided for 4-6 weeks after surgery.